trentlarson/endorser-docs/src/transactions.rst

-  @type                the type of this item, eg "TypeAndQuantityNode" amountOfThisGood     required numeric amount unitCode             required unit of amount, eg "HUR" for hour, "USD" for US Dollar, "BTC" for Bitcoin. `As specified <https://schema.org/unitCode>`_, this follows `UN/CEFACT codes <https://unece.org/trade/uncefact>`_, particularly `for time (Recommendation No. 20 - Revision 17 (Annexes I to III)) <https://unece.org/sites/default/files/2021-06/rec20_Rev17e-2021.xlsx>`_ and `for currency (ISO-4217) <https://www.six-group.com/dam/download/financial-information/data-center/iso-currrency/lists/list-one.xls>`_.
+  @type                the type of this item, eg "TypeAndQuantityNode" amountOfThisGood     required numeric amount unitCode             required unit of amount, eg "HUR" for hour, "USD" for US Dollar, "BTC" for Bitcoin. `As specified <https://schema.org/unitCode>`_, this follows `UN/CEFACT codes <https://unece.org/trade/uncefact>`_, particularly `for time (Recommendation No. 20 - Revision 17 (Annexes I to III)) <https://unece.org/sites/default/files/2021-06/rec20_Rev17e-2021.xlsx>`_ and `for currency (ISO-4217) <https://www.six-group.com/dam/download/financial-information/data-center/iso-currrency/lists/list-one.xls>`_. description          optional free-form explanation of deliverable or work contribution (usually just for Offer where more descriptive text is useful)
   ==================== ====